Too many content creators focus on building a strong social media presence instead of prioritizing their list building efforts.

 That email sequence basically wrote itself!

 Fill in the blanks to customize your email sequence to your audience, and it will be ready for your lead magnet marketing campaign.

 Next steps for list building like a pro

-After reading through this article, you now have all of our email marketing templates and best tips on creating a winning list building strategy, so now we have a challenge for you!
+You now have all of our email marketing templates and best tips for creating a winning list building strategy—now we have a challenge for you!

-This week, we encourage you to create ONE list building resource you’ll need in order to grow your email list.
+This week, we encourage you to create ONE list building resource to grow your email list.
 You can use any of the templates we’ve shared to get started.

-If you are an overachiever (which we know you are), you can choose all four.
-You can create them in a weekend or fit it into one-hour time blocks during the week.
-It can fit into any schedule.
+If you are an overachiever (which we know you are), choose all four.
+You can create them over a weekend or fit the work into one-hour time blocks during the week.
+It is worth fitting list building into your schedule.